-It is intriguing to perceive another life growing inside of you, gradually developing into a person with its own unique personality and talents.
-With the support of caring people, parenting classes and other resources many women find the help they need to make this choice.
-Choosing to continue your pregnancy and to parent is very challenging but with the support of caring people, parenting classes, and other resources, many women find the help they need to make this choice.
+It can be overwhelming to think about another life growing inside of you.
+Choosing to continue your pregnancy and to parent can be very challenging but with the support of caring people, parenting classes, and other resources, many women find the help they need to make this choice.

 If you want to continue your pregnancy you can choose between different types of pregnancy care if you live in the Geelong and the surrounding regions.